 Chatham’s Church Creek Steel Chardonnay paired with Nassawadox Salts or Church Creek Corks from Shooting Point Oysters pulled from surrounding waters confirms the culinary cliche, ‘what grows together goes together.’
 The melon, citrus, and saline flavors of the Chardonnay pair perfectly with the briny-sweet local oysters.

-There are a number of wine and brine events on the Eastern Shore as part of celebrating Virginia Oyster Month including the ‘Terroir & Merroir Oyster Extravaganza’ at Chatham Vineyards on November 12.
+There are a number of wine and brine events on the Eastern Shore as part of celebrating Virginia Oyster Month including the annual ‘Terroir & Merroir Oyster Extravaganza’ at Chatham Vineyards.
 This celebration of the Shore’s aquaculture and viticulture will include six different oysters cultivated in nearby waters, clam chowder, and Chatham wines (and live music, too).